yochaigal/cairn/wip/2e/pointcrawls.md

 [![Alt text](/img/2e/pointcrawl_example.jpg "Click to embiggen"){:height="60%" width="60%"}](/img/2e/pointcrawl_example.jpg)

-The travel times between each point were determined as follows (assuming that the party is travelling by foot):
+The travel times between each point were determined as follows (assuming that the party is traveling by foot):
 - The journey between points **1** to **2** is 6 Watches:
   - Add two Watches for the _medium_ path distance.
   - Add one Watch for the _trail_ through the mountains and forests.